Do you want to take your black and white photos to the next level? Read on for some great black and white photo ideas!

 Curves for Black and White Photography

 This is a great tool for black and white and monochromatic photography.
-It allows you to carefully control and visualise changes.
-And you can tweak contrast, clarity, highlights and shadows.
+It allows you to carefully control and visualize changes.
+And you can tweak contrast, clarity, highlights, and shadows.

 Add the curve layer, then move the point in the graph to see how the image changes.